 Jesus as a man, made extraordinary claims – for example, that he was also God.
 He was either mad, deluded, a wicked liar, or speaking the truth.
 The perfect life he lived seems to fit His claim.
 We are not people who have ‘blind faith’, but rather those who follow where the evidence leads.
 There is much evidence that the gospel accounts are factual, and that Jesus is who He claimed to be, that He still has power to save, forgive, restore and heal, all who come to Him.

-Most of us would admit there is much that is very good and noble about mankind, whilst admitting that he is desperately flawed – every one of us is far from perfect.
+Most of us would admit there is much that is very good and noble about mankind, whilst admitting that we are desperately flawed – every one of us is far from perfect.
 Hence the selfishness, madness, mayhem and destruction all around, perpetrated by humans.
 The Bible calls this fundamental condition sin (actions, thoughts and attitudes that are morally wrong).
 If God is morally perfect and just, which he claims, then he cannot overlook sin, and pretend it doesn’t exist.
 In the same way, we also become enraged when justice is not seen to be done.
 How much more does God!
 Hence, we’re all in trouble, because we’ve all sinned.
 What can we do?
 We can do nothing to save ourselves.
 Thankfully, God being merciful, kind, full of immense love, tenderness and compassion to us-His creatures, has made a way of escape.
 The escape is this; Jesus offered to come to earth, take our sin upon Himself, paid the price of our sin, and died an inhumane and cruel death.
 How ironic, when He Himself was without sin!
 That’s how much He loves us!
 Then he rose to life again, because as he said about himself, “I am the resurrection and the life.
 He who believes in Me, though he may die, he shall live.
 And whoever lives and believes in Me shall never die.”
 Not even death could hold Jesus down.
 That’s why He has great power to answer prayer, heal, forgive and restore today.
 His resurrection and power today, is the ultimate proof of the truth of all the claims he made about Himself prior to His Crucifixion.
 He is God.
 He is the Hope of the World, the Light of the World, and has power to forgive, heal and restore us.
 We can not only be forgiven and saved, but filled with God’s life, and empowered to live a new life – a life full of His life.

 When we see the beauty and horror of the world we live in side by side, the madness of humankind, our own frailty, faults and failings, the world view that the Bible offers, is the one that makes the most sense – that explains why so much evil and suffering abounds.
 It explains what is going on in this world, and how God wants to reconcile mankind to himself, and how He will eventually conclude history, when he comes to earth for a second and final time.
 The more we probe, the more we ask questions, the more the evidence seems to stack up that the Bible is indeed true, and that it makes the most sense of what is happening all around us, and throughout history.